jbumbe/EdgewarePlusPlus/README.md

 •*Toggle that switches from antialiasing to lanczos, if Edgeware wasn't displaying popups for you this will fix that! (probably)*

+•*Toggle that allows you to play videos with VLC, which not only loads faster but also should fix audio issues*

 •*Toggle to enable/disable desktop icon generation*

 •*Ability to cap audio/video popups if so desired, audio was previously limited to 1 and videos were uncapped*